readium/readium-css/docs/CSS12-user_prefs.md

 Required flag: `--USER__advancedSettings: readium-advanced-on`

+Override class: User settings (should be applied by any means necessary)

 #### Type scale

 If the `--USER__advancedSettings: readium-advanced-on` style is set for `html`, you can customize the `font-size` of all elements using a factor.
 This may come in handy on mobile devices, if the user sets a large font-size.